aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.filters/svgfedisplacementmapelement/clone_node/_index.md

 ## clone_node {#bool}

-Returns a duplicate of this node, i.e., serves as a generic copy constructor for nodes.
-The duplicate node has no parent (parentNode is null) and no user data.
+Returns a duplicate of the node on which this method was called.
+Its parameter controls if the subtree contained in a node is also cloned or not.

+Cloning a node copies all of its attributes and their values, including intrinsic (inline) listeners.
+It does not copy event listeners added using [`IEventTarget.add_event_listener`](/svg/python-net/aspose.svg.dom.events/ieventtarget/add_event_listener) or those assigned to element properties (e.g., node.onclick = someFunction).
+Additionally, for a HTMLCanvasElement element, the painted image is not copied.

 ### Returns

-Returns node
+The new [`Node`](/svg/python-net/aspose.svg.dom/node) cloned.
+The cloned node has no parent and is not part of the document, until it is added to another node that is part of the document, using [`Node.append_child`](/svg/python-net/aspose.svg.dom/node/append_child) or a similar method.

 ```python